-The Death Valley Cup recognizes those athletes who complete both Badwater 135 running race and the Furnace Creek 508 / Silver State 508 bicycle race in the same calendar year.
-To earn this recognition is a very significant achievement in endurance sports and especially for those athletes who have come to know and love Death Valley and its environs.
+recognizes those athletes who complete both the Badwater 135 Ultramarathon and the Silver State 508 (formerly Furnace Creek 508) Bicycle Race in the same calendar year.
+To earn this recognition is a very significant achievement in endurance sports, and especially for those who love our AdventureCORPS events.